Catching calamari squid on jigs is an art and a science…

 Clear water is best for targeting squid and they’ll often be very hard to tempt if the water is murky or chopped up or after any rain.
 They will often hit jigs much more willingly in low light conditions, so nighttime and very early mornings generally offer up prime squid hunting conditions.

 Even very large squid aren’t capable of putting up too much of a fight, so can generally be handled easily on quite light tackle.
-A small 1000 or 2000 size spin reel loaded with 6-8lb braid and matched to a 7’ flick stick is perfect.
+A small lightweight spin reel loaded with 6-8lb braid and matched to a 6-7’ flick stick is perfect.

 Although light tackle is well suited for squid fishing, it’s a good idea to use a fairly crisp rod with a stiff tip that allows you to effectively impart realistic, prawn-like jerks to your jig.
 Soggy fibreglass blanks are hopeless for this style of fishing, you want a nice crisp graphite rod, similar to what you’d use to flick soft plastics for bream or flathead.